The Priesthood of Antinous

 does not join the Religion of Antinous by becoming a Priest of Antinous,

-in their spirituality.
+role in their spirituality.
 Priesthood is expected to be a life-long commitment

 to Antinous and to his believers around the world.
 For this reason it